Guitar lessons near me in Scottsdale, AZ

 Show more

-Nicolas taught 25 days ago
+Nicolas taught about 2 months ago

 The Tutor and Student reviewed pentatonic scales, improvisation techniques, and chord progressions.
 The Student worked on blending major and minor pentatonic scales, improvising over blues backing tracks, and learning the chord structure and strumming pattern for "Stand by Me".
 The class introduced the jazz melody "Autumn Leaves," and the Tutor assigned practicing the scales, improvisation, and chord changes with a metronome.